 Physical Science - 2 Semesters - Gr.
 10 - The Physical Science curriculum is designed to continue student investigations of the physical sciences that began in grades K-8 and provide students the necessary skills to have a richer knowledge base in physical science.
 This course is designed as a survey course of chemistry and physics.
-This curriculum includes the more abstract concepts such as the conceptualization of the structure of atoms, motion and forces, and the conservation of energy and matter, the action/reaction principle, and wave behavior.
-Students investigate physical science concepts through experience in laboratories and field work using the processes of inquiry.
+This curriculum includes more abstract concepts such as the conceptualization of the structure of atoms, motion and forces, and the conservation of energy and matter, the action/reaction principle, and wave behavior.
+Students investigate physical science concepts through experience in laboratories and fieldwork using the processes of inquiry.

 AP Research - 2 Semesters - Gr.
 11 - (Will satisfy 4th science requirement)- AP Research is a science course that allows students to deeply explore an academic topic, problem, or issue of individual interest.
 Through this exploration, students design, plan, and conduct a year-long research-based investigation to address a research question.
 In the AP Research course, students further their skills acquired in the AP Seminar course by understanding research methodology; employing ethical research practices; and accessing, analyzing, and synthesizing information as they address a research question.
 Students explore their skill development, document their processes, and curate the artifacts of the development of their scholarly work in a portfolio.
 The course culminates in an academic paper of 4000-5000 words (accompanied by a performance or exhibition of product where applicable) and a presentation with an oral defense.
 AP Seminar is a prerequisite.
+Students must take and pay for the AP exam.

 AP Chemistry - 2 Semesters - Gr.
 11-12 (Will count for Physics Graduation Requirement.)
 AP Chemistry is an advanced Chemistry course equivalent to an introductory college course (1st semester).
 Students develop an understanding of the foundational Chemistry principles.
 Through an inquiry-based approach, students develop content knowledge and critical-thinking skills.
 The objectives for this course follow the College Board Framework, preparing students for the optional Advanced Placement Chemistry exam.
 Chemistry is a prerequisite for this course.
+Students must take and pay for the AP exam.